mickeyboxell/oci-service-operator/docs/installation.md

 ### Verify Installation

-You can verify your installation of OLM by first checking for all the necessary CRDs in the cluster:
+You can verify your installation of OLM by first checking for all the necessary CRDs are present in the cluster:

 ```bash
 $ operator-sdk olm status